George Bannatyne: The Bannatyne manuscript

 Bannatyne began compiling his manuscript in 1568 while isolated in his home in Edinburgh during an outbreak of the plague.
 He was inspired to create the anthology as a means to preserve Scottish Literary heritage.

 The Bannatyne Manuscript is, with the Asloan and Maitland manuscripts, one of the great sources of Middle Scots literature.
 It contains many works by Henryson, Dunbar, Lyndsay, Alexander Scott and Alexander Montgomerie.

 The document was passed by Bannatyne to his descendants, Janet and her husband George Foulis of Woodhall and Ravelston, and then, via several private owners, to the Advocates' Library of Edinburgh.
 It is now held by the National Library of Scotland.

 The Bannatyne Club

 The Bannatyne Club was founded by Sir Walter Scott in honour of George Bannatyne for the purpose of promoting and studying Scottish history and literature.

 Recent Scholarship

 More recent scholarship on the Bannatyne Manuscript suggests an earlier date of 1565 for its composition.
 9A.
-A. MacDonald, 'The Bannatyne Manuscript: a Marian Anthology', IR xxxvii (1986), 36-47) demonstrate this and Michael Lynch points out that its compilation at this time was appropriate given that it contains a great deal of love poetry and was put together at the time of the royal marriage between Mary I and Lord Darnley.Lynch, M. A New History of Scotland, Pimlico, 1991, p213.
+A. MacDonald, 'The Bannatyne Manuscript: a Marian Anthology', IR xxxvii (1986), 36–47) demonstrate this and Michael Lynch points out that its compilation at this time was appropriate given that it contains a great deal of love poetry and was put together at the time of the royal marriage between Mary I and Lord Darnley.
+Lynch, M. A New History of Scotland, Pimlico, 1991, p.
+213.